 Valentina, 65

-Valentina was there for the first two weeks of it.
-When she and her neighbors realized it would not pass as quickly as they had hoped, it was already too difficult to flee.
-Their first attempt to evacuate was with a small convoy of civilian vehicles that came under fire some 12 miles south of Irpin.
+Valentina was there for the first two weeks of the invasion.
+When she and her neighbors realized it would not end as quickly as they had hoped, it was already too difficult to flee.
+Their first attempt to evacuate was with a small convoy of civilian vehicles that came under fire about 12 miles south of Irpin.
 The car that Valentina was in got hit and rolled over.
 She finally made it out safely cramped in a luggage compartment of a minibus arranged by the Baptist Church.

-Valentina spent the next three months housed in a school building in the Zakarpattia region of Ukraine, where displaced persons received clothes, basic hygiene items, and some financial support.
-Valentina could not sit idle – she started volunteering to cook food at one of the aid distribution points.
+Valentina spent the next three months housed in a school building in the Zakarpattia region of Ukraine.
+Thanks to HelpAge, she and other displaced persons received clothes, basic hygiene items, and some financial support.
+But Valentina could not sit idle—she started volunteering to cook food at one of the aid distribution points.

 “I would even go to the front if I could,” she says.
 “I feel bad about sitting at home while so many young people are out there in the cold.”